BDonnot/leap_net/leap_net/proxy/README.md

 - `build_model()`: is used to create the proxy
 - `_make_predictions(data)`: is used when the proxy is asked to make some predictions from the data given as input.

-ANd optionnally, the "most common" methods that can be implemented are:
+And optionnally, the "most common" methods that can be implemented are:

 - `init(obss)`: obss is a list of observations.
 This method is used at the beginning (before the proxy is being used) to perform initialized some information (*eg* the mean and standard deviation if you want to scale the data for